ORNL-CEES/DataTransferKit/README.rst

     This can serve as a starting point for migrating from version 1.0 to 2.0 but note that the classic adapters only have version 1.0 functionality - no version 2.0 functionality is provided.
-To use these adapters, simply change your DTK implementation by renaming all included DTK headers from DTK_SomeFile.hpp to DTK_Classic_SomeFile.hpp and switch from the namespace DataTransferKit to the namespace DataTransferKit::Classic.
+To use these adapters, simply build them and your code should link.
 See the unit tests in the classic adapters directory for examples of these changes.

 Questions, Bug Reporting, and Issue Tracking
 ============================================